Last Updated on

 Integrate Your Dishwasher

-For homeowners with open floor plans, where much of the kitchen can be seen from the living space, it can be preferable to hide the dishwasher.
+For homeowners with open floor plans, where much of the kitchen can be seen from the living space, it can be preferable to hide the dishwasher, whether from your own view or from the view of guests.

 This can be done by integrating the dishwasher.
 Integrated dishwashers have panels on them that blend into the rest of your cabinets.